Rikelmy-Lopes/benchmark-meter/README.md

 // The add function takes two arguments:
 // 1.
 The name of the algorithm
 // 2.
-A callback containing the algorithm's logic benchmark.add('count to 100_000', () => {
+A callback containing the algorithm's logic
+// 3.
+(Optional) A number specifying how many times your algorithm will be executed benchmark.add('count to 100_000', () => {
     let sum = 0;
     for (let i = 0; i < 100_000; i += 1) {